Ashung/Automate-Sketch/readme.md

     * Switch Between Portrait and Landscape
 *  **Symbol**
     * Select All Missing Instances in Current Page
-    * Select All Instance of Symbol Master
+    * Select All Instance of Symbol
     * Rename All Instances
     * Ungroup Unused Symbol Master
     * Remove Unused Symbols
 *  **Clear**
     * Clear Layer Name
-    * Clear Slices
-    * Clear Exportables
     * Clear Guides
     * Delete All Hidden Layers
     * Delete All Hidden Layers in Artboard